Got Questions? We Have Answers

 Do I Need Any Prior Experience?

-No. To get started roping or riding, all you need is a desire to try and good attitude.
+No. To get started roping or riding, all you need is a desire to try and a good attitude.
 Some tricks are difficult and some horses need more guidance than others, but our experienced instructors are here to help you every step of the way.
 We can guide you and give you advice, offer suggestions on how to position your body or assert more confidence.
 Over the course of a few lessons, your confidence and skills will increase.
 You will gain all the experience you need by being at the Ranch, watching, learning, and trying.

 What If I Get Tired?

 No problem, just take a drink of water and a rest.
 Especially when its hot, learning a new physical activity can be tough, and we understand that, but it is important that you push yourself and keep going when you feel ready.
-The point is to grow which means you have to try, but it is ok to take a rest and hit the reset button.
+The point is to grow which means you have to try, but it is okay to take a rest and hit the reset button.

 Can people watch my lesson?

+Of course!
 We have chairs where friends and family can watch the lessons.
 We hold lessons in different arenas on the ranch, which means there may not be shade.
 Guests are encouraged to bring water and a hat or sunscreen during the summer.
 We expect guests to be courteous of the instructors and follow the rules, and love when they cheer the students on and laugh at our corny jokes.
 We want everyone to have fun.

 I Have A Medical Condition Or Injury.
 Can I Still Participate In Class?